Do you know what this is?

 Consideration Stage For Content Marketing

-But, of course, it doesn’t.
+If only it worked like that, but, of course, it doesn’t.

 However, you can’t, or rather shouldn’t, use the same brand awareness tactics during the consideration phase.